Creating A Keyword List That Returns Your Best RFP Matches

 As shown above, when entering “penetration testing” in the search field, the results quickly narrow from over 2,000 to only 15.
 The more you concentrate on what it is you specialize in, the fewer RFPs you’ll have to sift through to find potential matching opportunities.

 - Use your small business designation to help narrow your search.
 The federal government designates 23% of prime contracting dollars for small businesses.
-This includes businesses who qualify in categories including veteran-, women-, and minority-owned, among others.
+This includes businesses that qualify in categories including veteran, women, and minority-owned, among others.
 Utilizing these designations will limit competition on certain contracts to only the small businesses that qualify.
 This in turn sifts out the larger contracts for which your business isn’t eligible.

-3. Utilize The “Related Searches” Function To Refine Your Keyword List.
+Utilize The “Related Searches” Function To Refine Your Keyword List

 While we don’t suggest using Google as your primary RFP resource, there’s a benefit it offers that can help you refine your keywords.

 Sometimes, instead of using those overly general descriptors mentioned above, the opposite can happen: We get tunnel vision when creating a list of keywords that describe our business.
 This can limit the available opportunities as the list may be too narrow and focus on a single field.
-To seek inspiration, try utilizing Google’s ‘Related Searches’ function to help you extend your keyword list and search for other related broad topics.
+Find inspiration by utilizing Google’s ‘Related Searches’ function to help you extend your keyword list and search for other related broad topics.

 For example, if your service provides “family education programs,” the function returns high-level results that can provide guidance to add to or refine your list.

-4. Think Like A Buyer And Research RFPs Similar To Your Specialty.
+Think Like A Buyer And Research RFPs Similar To Your Specialty

 At the time an offeror issues an RFP, they have an understanding of their project and what it takes to fulfill it.
 This information can sometimes come from requesting information prior to the RFP via RFIs.
 But, the buyer is typically not the Subject Matter Expert.
 In this way, their RFP title may not always indicate the solution they actually need.
 So, you’ll never predict with 100% accuracy the keywords buyers have in mind when building the RFP.
 This is why it’s important to cast a little wider net and expand your opportunities.